yongki95/odin-recipes/README.md

 # odin-recipes
-practice for basic HTML knowledge
+Practice for basic HTML knowledge by building recipes website.
+It will use for future practice.